Education in Kyrgyz Republic

 Public Expenditure on Primary as a Share of Total Education Expenditure (%)

 GPE in Kyrgyz Republic

-The latest GPE grant of US$12.7 million is primarily focused on supporting the EDS 2020’s preschool objective.
+The latest GPE grant of US$12.7 million is primarily focused on supporting the preschool objective of the 2012-2020 Education Development Strategy.

 The three components supported by the grant are: